 Assessments at Rickley Park

 We believe we will achieve our school key values and aims by providing high quality teaching and learning for all of our pupils by focussing explicitly on what our pupils are learning, rather than what they are doing.
 We also believe that assessment for learning underpins all aspects of quality first teaching and this is reflected in our approach to learning at Rickley Park Primary School.
-(Please refer to the Assessment Policy for more detailed information on how assessment supports learning).
+We have gone back to basics with tracking and assessment, ensuring that all children are accurately monitored and their progress shared with parents so that we can support learning together.

 Children in Nursery and Reception are assessed against the Early Years Foundation Stage (EYFS) outcomes.
 At Rickley Park we use Early Essence to record and track the achievements of the children.